michaelpass/PROJECT-MARS/README.md

 including this markdown file.

 ## What we learned
-That it takes all walks of live to succeed in the modern IT-landscape.
+That it takes all walks of life to succeed in the modern IT-landscape.
 The future, we believe, belongs to hybrid systems, and that includes hybrid people.

 ## What's next for Project #M.RS.